 Did you know that there is a natural antihistamine alternative?

-Dr Joneja believes that pharmaceutical antihistamines, whilst highly effective in a medical emergency, can have rebound effects if used daily as a preventative for histamine intolerance.
+Dr. Joneja believes that pharmaceutical antihistamines, while highly effective in a medical emergency, can have rebound effects if used daily as a preventive for histamine intolerance.
 She says:

 Joneja recommends alkaline salts as a natural antihistamine to manage the symptoms of histamine intolerance and mast cell activation.

-Here is Dr Joneja's recipe which can be either made at home or purchased from most compounding chemists.
-For those of you who do not have a compounding chemist near by Seeking Health also has a natural antihistamine mix called Neutralize although the ratios are different.
+Here is Dr. Joneja's recipe, which can be either made at home or purchased from most compounding chemists.